hc333/transit/README.md

 The main app is run through Streamlit at the following link: https://share.streamlit.io/hc333/transit/main/app.py

-Currently the web app is under construction, but the app can still be run from a local machine.
+Currently the web link is under construction due to issues with a large file, but the completed app can still be successfully run from a local machine.

 The app is primarily run through the file app.py, with some help from functions.py.